Canada vs. US taxes: Full comparison for 2026 for expats and cross-border workers

 No. There are no inheritance or estate taxes in Canada, but capital gains taxes may apply at death.

-The US Child Tax Credit (CTC) provides a refundable credit of up to $2,000 per child.
+The US Child Tax Credit (CTC)provides a refundable credit of up to $2,200 per child.
+(2026 max credit; refundable portion can be up to $1,700, based on eligibility.)

 Canada.
 Health care is publicly funded, providing universal access at no direct cost.